-The kernel is responsible for verifying the rest of the data in /rootfs - for example, user-mode drivers.
-If the kernel determines that /rootfs has been compromised, it can force recovery mode to run by setting the recovery mode cookie in a non-volatile register and rebooting into recovery mode.
+The kernel is responsible for verifying the rest of the data in the rootfs - for example, user-mode drivers.
+If the kernel determines that the rootfs has been compromised, it can force recovery mode to run by setting the recovery mode cookie in a non-volatile register and rebooting into recovery mode.

 Alternately, a kernel which determines its rootfs is corrupt can commit suicide by marking its partition as inactive and then rebooting.
 The next boot will do one of the following:

 - If the other root partition is good, the boot loader will run the other root partition.

 - If neither root partition is good, the boot loader will trigger the recovery mode firmware, which can put the rootfs back in a known state.